 Self Employment Tax Lawyers in Columbia

-But, if you are a self-employed business owner in Columbia, Mississippi, you are accountable for both the employee and employer contributions to Medicare and Social Security.
+But, if you are a self-employed business owner in Columbia, Missouri, you are liable for both the employee and employer contributions to Medicare and Social Security.
 This basically doubles your self-employment tax rate.

 In Columbia, Missouri, self-employed business owners pay a self-employment tax rate of 15.3%.
 This is, of course, separate from, and additional to, whatever they pay in income tax.
 In an effort to partially offset this additional tax burden, half of what one pays in self-employment taxes can be deducted from their income when filing their income taxes.
 This means that the self employed pay income taxes on, at most, 92% of their income.
 And it's probably less, thanks to all the other deductions they might qualify for.
 This deduction lowers the effective self-employment tax rate to 14%, rather than the "official" rate of over 15%.